 Vivint’s sleek doorbell camera looks just like a normal doorbell, adding a layer of hidden security to your porch.
 This camera recognizes people, differentiating them from shadows, passing cars, and animals.
 Other features include two-way talk and a 180-degree wide-angle lens.

-After three months of testing different options, we decided that ADT provides the best solution.
-It wasn’t an easy contest.
-SimpliSafe, Vivint, Frontpoint, and Ring put up a good fight.
-SimpliSafe and Frontpoint were easy to set up; Vivint’s video doorbell offers state-of-the-art features; and Ring overwhelmed us with eight varieties to choose from.
+At the top of our list is ADT, with its video doorbell capable of facial recognition and package detection.
+It wasn’t an easy call though, because again, there are so many good options.
+SimpliSafe, Vivint, Frontpoint, and – of course – Ring each have great doorbell cameras as well.
+SimpliSafe and Frontpoint were easy to set up; Vivint’s doorbell has state-of-the-art features; and Ring overwhelmed us with eight varieties to choose from.
 In this guide, we share our experiences with each brand and why we recommend installing a video doorbell.

 Expert Examined